 However, this experience often turns out to be more difficult than anticipated.

-Invest in a trading education that can truly help you understand how the markets and trading work is indispensable if you want to outperform the masses of other Forex beginners.
+Investing in a trading education that can truly help you understand how the markets and trading works is indispensable if you want to outperform the masses of other Forex beginners.
 We hope it is with My Trading Skills, but if we’re not for you then please try to educate yourself elsewhere.

 Don’t run before you can walk!
 Learn the basics first, start out small and slowly, and forget about being successful with “get-rich-quick schemes”.

-Because most traders are trying so hard to make the most of the trading opportunities that the markets offer, they forget to follow their trading plan (if they even have one!).
-Even experienced traders sometimes get lost in their emotions, forgetting to follow their trading plan, even if they do have one.
+Because most traders are trying so hard to make the most of the trading opportunities that the markets offer, they forget to follow their trading plan – if they even have one!

 This, by the way, is what differentiates a professional trader from a beginner: the way they approach their daily trading.